What are Natural and Herbal Arthritis Remedies?

 Natural care can be expensive at times, but adding herbs to improve your dog’s pain levels should cost under $25 a month.
 Giving your dog a whole food diet can be as simple as the cost of fruits and vegetables.
 You can use bones from your own chicken or beef meals to make bone broth to add to your dog’s food.
 If you choose to visit with a holistic or homeopathic veterinarian, you might find their training is different and, therefore, their office visits are more expensive.
 A typical office visit may be about $75 instead of $50, for example.
 Before committing to a holistic veterinarian, research the homeopathic veterinarians in your area.
 Many will do phone consults for a much lower rate.
 From a phone consultation, you can get advice on where to purchase herbs and how much to give your dog how based on condition, breed, and weight.

 If your dog is a candidate for holistic arthritis treatment, you should consider their overall health as well.
 Obese and large breed dogs will have more issues with mobility than healthy dogs or smaller breeds.
 Before treating your dog’s arthritis, create an exercise and healthy meal plan to ensure success.
-Reducing stress on your dog’s joints will be a huge factor in their mobility.
+Reducing stress on your dog’s joints will be a huge effect on their mobility.

 Some dogs are going to be susceptible to arthritis and joint pain.
 Large breeds carry heavy weight for years, putting stress on their bones and joints.
 Active dogs may also develop arthritis as they age because of the incredible activities they participate in when they are young.
 These things might not be stopped.
 But you can start your puppy off on the right foot with a proper diet and regular exercise.
 As your dog ages, keep them active to keep those muscles, bones, and joints from getting stiff.
 Add supplements as they age to improve mobility.
 And be sure to visit with your veterinarian on a regular basis for checkups.